My return to Florence after 20 years allowed me to revisit one of Italy's most beautiful cities.

 We woke up to grey skies and light rain on our third day.

-Pilgrims would stop in churches like this one as they made their way south on the Via Francigena to Rome.
+Pilgrims would stop in churches like this as they made their way south on the Via Francigena to Rome.

 This particular church has been robbed in the past, so the interior can only be viewed by appointment.